juanantonio284/my_python_notes/recursions/genSubsets_explanation.md

                                      # "smaller". ("smaller" is thus a list of lists.)

     # The rest of the program
-    extra = L[-1: ]  # extra is a single element, the last of the list passed to THIS call.
+    extra = L[-1: ]  # extra is a single element, the last of the list passed to THIS call, and
+                     # will be used to create the remaining subsets.
     new = [] # This is where the "new" subsets discovered in this call will be put
              # this is created and filled for every separate call of the function